elevankoff/Rope/README.md

 - ~~Make "print"-function more user-friendly~~
 - ~~Implement iterators~~
 - ~~Add more tests~~
-- Implement comparsin with O(n) asymptotic.
+- Improve comparsin to O(n) asymptotic.
 - Implement more iterator-based functionality.
 - ...